tinfoilhat/tinfoil-sms/README.md

 Tinfoil-SMS
 ============

-Tinfoil head Manifesto
+Tinfoil Head Manifesto
 ----------------------

 We here stand as mortal men committed to creating a software application that will protect the rights and freedom of all men, as all men are created equal.

-We hold the following as inallianable rights of men
+We hold the following as inalienable rights of men

 + A right to privacy
 + A right to security